invokelabs/objc.docs.invokernd.com/content/testing/index.md

 4. Create an additional folder titled `features` and in that folder, a file titled `YOURAPP.feature`

 5. Populate the contents of your feature file with Gherkin syntax explaining the usage you expect of your app and its particular features.
 You will eventually parse these gherkin statements with regular expressions so keep that in mind to ensure that you can easily build in a variety of text entries or button pushes or whatever your app happens to do.
-To give you an idea of syntax and approach, below is a sample chunk of Gherkin for an App built on the `Master table view prototype` that is intend to have a user add a new detail page, enter data on that page, save and have the new detail page appear in the master tableview:
+To give you an idea of syntax and approach, below is a sample chunk of Gherkin for an App built on the `Master table view prototypee` that is intend to have a user add a new detail page, enter data on that page, save and have the new detail page appear in the master tableview:

 {% highlight Gherkin %}
 Feature: Notes